Forrester Harvey: Career

 From 1922 until his death year Harvey appeared in more than 115 films.
 He was credited for about two-thirds of his film appearances, but some of his roles were uncredited.
 The burly actor with a mustache mostly played comic supporting roles, often as an innkeeper.
 His best-known role was Beamish in the first two Tarzan films starring Johnny Weissmuller.
 Together with Claude Rains, he played in The Invisible Man, as a tavern owner and husband of a hysterical Una O'Connor, and in The Wolf Man.
 He appeared in two films for Alfred Hitchcock, first in his British silent film The Ring (1927), later in Hitchcock's Hollywood debut Rebecca (1940).
 He also played alongside Laurel and Hardy in their feature film A Chump at Oxford (1940).
 A number of reference works incorrectly identify him as having played Little Maria's father in Frankenstein.

 Death

 Harvey died on 14 December 1945, at Laguna Beach, California, after suffering a stroke.
-His remains are interred in County Cork, Ireland.
+His remains are interred at Sunnyside Cemetery in Long Beach, California, but his grave remains unmarked.